Frequently Asked Questions

 How are participating departments compensated for backfill and overtime after an exercise?

-Backfill and overtime (BF/OT) funding for the majority of participating first responders will come directly from MassDEP’s Oil Spill Prevention and Response Fund.
-Funding is capped at $2,000 maximum per town.
-The BF/OT package can be accessed here.
+Backfill and overtime (BF/OT) funding for the majority of participating first responders will come directly from MassDEP's Oil Spill Prevention and Response Fund.
+Funding is capped at $2,500 maximum per town.
+The BF/OT package can be downloaded by clicking here.
+Instructions for submitting the BF/OT package can be accessed here.

 What can departments expect from oil spill trailer maintenance and inspections?

-MassDEP has agreed to provide routine maintenance on the trailer and equipment and to restock those consumable items that have been used during response to an oil spill.
-On an annual basis the MassDEP, through it’s contractor Moran Environmental Recovery, will inspect the trailer and its contents and conduct an inventory of equipment.
-As part of this annual inventory consumable and non-consumable items will be replaced to restore the trailer to its original inventory.
-If a major event occurs during the year that results in the use of consumable items in quantities that replacement is required prior to the annual inspection please follow the above notification procedure and MassDEP will arrange to replace or restock the equipment as soon as possible.
+MassDEP has agreed to provide routine maintenance on the trailer and equipment and to restock those consumable items that have been used during the response to an oil spill.
+On an annual basis, the MassDEP, through its contractor Moran Environmental Recovery, will inspect the trailer and its contents and conduct an equipment inventory.
+As part of this annual inventory, consumable and non-consumable items will be replaced to restore the trailer to its original inventory.
+If a major event occurs during the year that results in the use of consumable items in quantities that replacement is required prior to the annual inspection, please follow the above notification procedure, and MassDEP will arrange to replace or restock the equipment as soon as possible.

-It is requested that each community inspect the interior and exterior of the oil spill response trailer periodically during the year and to report to MassDEP any damage, vandalism or maintenance issue identified.
+It is requested that each community inspect the interior and exterior of the oil spill response trailer periodically during the year and to report to MassDEP any damage, vandalism, or maintenance issues identified.
 It is also the responsibility of each community to store the unit in a secure location and to limit access to authorized individuals.
-To assist MassDEP in the accurate tracking and maintenance please provide updated information if the trailer is moved to a new storage location or if the Town’s point of contact changes.
+To assist MassDEP in the accurate tracking and maintenance, please provide updated information if the trailer is moved to a new storage location or if the town's point of contact changes.

-For more information on the oil spill trailer maintenance and inspection program, visit: http://www.mass.gov/eea/agencies/massdep/cleanup/marine/
+For more information on the oil spill trailer maintenance and inspection program, visit https://www.mass.gov/service-details/oil-spill-response-equipment.